ayushingh70/ayushingh70/README.md

 ### 🚀 Featured Project: MovieSaga

 > A sleek and powerful Android app to discover trending Movies & Series using the TMDB API.
-> Features: trailers, cast info, Firebase-based comments & user ratings, watchlists, and more.
+> Features: trailers, cast info, Firebase-based comments & user ratings, watchlists, and much more.

 <p align="center">
   <a href="https://github.com/ayushingh70/MovieSaga">